 This hike isn't exactly a leisurely stroll around Zell am See’s town square (the city that you can base yourself for this hike), but you won’t feel like one bad step and your life will be over, either.
 As the name suggests, you'll head to the Krimml Waterfall.
 The Krimml Waterfalls, with a total height of 380 m (1,247 ft), are the highest waterfalls in all of Europe.

+The starting point for this hike is Kürsingerplatz at 1,070 m (3,510 ft).
 You can, unfortunately, tell just how popular the trail is when you get there.
 If you're not a fan of crowds (like me), I recommend setting out early in the morning and at least beating out those who take too long to roll out of bed and eat breakfast.

 Map of a beautiful Krimml Waterfall trail (see the map on Alltrails)

-You can reach the lowest waterfall in about 15 minutes on foot.
-But assuming you're not just casual hikers and want to reach the top, expect at least an additional hour's journey to the top.
 What I found great is that along the way, there are plenty of viewpoints offering breathtaking vistas of the waterfalls and benches for resting.
-Not that I need resting, I’m so young and buff that I rarely ever sit, even when I’m at home!
-But you might appreciate a bench.
-Basically, this hike has nothing to do with wild nature trekking, and I’m ok with it.
-It’s still gorgeous.
-And even if you’re visiting in terrible weather, like I did, you can still get a nice shower from the distance as you approach Europe’s biggest waterfall.
-Cool, right?
+Not that I need rest, I’m so young and strong that I rarely ever sit, even when I’m at home!
+But you might appreciate a bench, so now you know they have them there.

-The Krimml Waterfall trail is open continuously from approximately mid-April to the end of October at all daylight hours.
+Pro tip: The Krimml Waterfall trail is open continuously from approximately mid-April to the end of October at all daylight hours.
 Before you set off, I recommend checking the official website to make sure it’s open.

 Another gorge that completely enchanted me (Klamm=gorge in German).
 A hike alongside it surely can't be missing from this list.